- Eligibility and Selection

 4. Pass/Fail Option

-Overseas Study permits students on IU-administered academic year programs in mainstreamed foreign language environments to take two courses during the year P/F with the exception of pre-session courses, required language courses and courses used to complete degree requirements.
+Overseas Study permits students on a limited number of programs in mainstreamed foreign language environments to take one course per semester P/F with the exception of pre-session courses, required language courses and courses used to complete degree requirements.
 P/F policies for your individual school still apply.

 Students must declare a course P/F by each program's published deadline and never after receiving a final grade.